wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ```sql
     -- Find a query with the Label 'My Query'
-    -- Use brackets when querying the label column, as it it a key word
+    -- Use brackets when querying the label column, as it is a key word
     SELECT  *
     FROM sys.dm_pdw_exec_requests
     WHERE [label] = 'My Query';